 You should ultimately make the decision based on whether your financial situation can handle a monthly repayment amount that is volatile.

-The very volatile SIBOR-linked home loan packages are popular now when interest rates are low, but should SIBOR start to rise steadily in 2-3 years (because SIBOR is cyclical), it may no longer be a good idea.
+The very volatile SORA-linked home loan packages are popular now while interest rates are low, but SORA is starting to rise steadily this year (because SORA, like its predecessor, SIBOR is cyclical), it may no longer be a good idea.

-Read more about SIBOR home loans and how to choose one.
+Read more about SORA home loans and how to choose one.

 Is there a lock-in period for your home loan?